Toilet Guru Press Coverage

 SamenleesBijbel, a Dutch study Bible for children 8–12 years old, used some of my photographs from Ephesus.
 Nederlands Bijbelgenootschap, Haarlem, 2015, ISBN 978-90-8912-042-7.

-The textbook Consumer Behaviour, to be published by Oxford Press in 2014, will use my picture of the urinal flies at Amsterdam's airport.
+The textbook Consumer Behaviour, Isabelle Szmigin and Maria Piacentini, Oxford University Press, 2014, used my picture of the urinal flies at Amsterdam's airport.
+See the page.

 National Geographic Russia used some information from my page on the very early 1900s urinals at McSorley's Old Ale House in New York in a autumn 2014 article.